atrosekta/rust-electrical-wiki/content/smart.md

 # Smart

-These components can be paired with the Rust+ app and adds a way to interact with rustricity from outside the game.
+These components can be paired with the Rust+ app and adds a way to interact with Rust from outside the game.
+Also see Auto Turret, PTZ CCTV Camera and CCTV Camera.
+They can also be assigned an ID and be paired with Rust+.

 - To connect the smart component with the Rust+ app, start by installing the app from your app store on a tablet or smartphone.
 - Launch the app and sign into Steam.